Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Background

-Nevertheless, as $\dgamma$ is not directly accessible in practical sampling, a distribution mismatch arises in many implementations.
-More specifically, modern on-policy reinforcement learning algorithms, such as the most successful PPO~\cite{JS-FW-PD:2017}, use a buffer to store the experience data and later sample from this buffer to form various estimates.
+Although \eqref{eq:epJ} makes sampling-based estimation possible, the state distribution \(\dgamma\) itself is not sampled directly in practical implementations.
+As a result, a distribution mismatch arises in many algorithms.
+More specifically, modern on-policy reinforcement learning algorithms, such as the successful PPO~\cite{JS-FW-PD:2017}, use a buffer to store the experience data and later sample from this buffer to form various estimates.
 As shown in \cref{alg:buffer}, during training, state-action pairs from trajectories are stored in a buffer.
 Each trajectory typically starts from an initial state $s_0 \sim d_0$, and as the policy $\pi$ is executed, subsequent states and actions are recorded.
-As the buffer size grows, the frequencies of states within the buffer converges to the undiscounted state distribution $\dpi$.
-Specifically: In continuing tasks, $\dpi$ is the stationary distribution of the current transition matrix $P^\pi$.
-In episodic tasks, \(\dpi(z) \triangleq 0\) for the terminal state $z$, while for a transient state $s$, \(\dpi(s)\) is proportional to the cumulative state visitation counts \(\sum_{t=0}^\infty \Ep_{s_0 \sim d_0} \left[P^\pi(s_t = s \, | \, s_0)\right]\) and $\dpi$ is normalized to sum to $1$ (as detailed in \eqref{eq:EpisodicCorrectDistribution}).
+As the buffer size grows, the frequencies of states within the buffer converge to the undiscounted state distribution $\dpi$.
+In continuing tasks, $\dpi$ is the stationary distribution of the current transition matrix $P^\pi$.
+In episodic tasks, \(\dpi(z) \triangleq 0\) for the terminal state $z$, while for a transient state $s$, \(\dpi(s)\) is proportional to the cumulative state occupancy measure \(\sum_{t=0}^\infty \Ep_{s_0 \sim d_0} \left[P^\pi(s_t = s \, | \, s_0)\right]\) and $\dpi$ is normalized to sum to $1$ (as detailed in \eqref{eq:EpisodicCorrectDistribution}).
 As a result, the state distribution estimated from buffer samples is biased towards \(\dpi\), leading to the following biased policy gradient: